 - Phillip Lovell, VP of Policy Development and Government Relations, Alliance for Excellent Education

-Here are a few key takeaways from that conversation:
+Here are a few key takeaways from the conversation.

 “Some districts may not be receiving these dollars depending on their concentration of poverty; some districts may be receiving more than others,” said Doug Mesecar.
 Districts with higher poverty will receive more funding.

-The bill underscores a few areas for schools to prioritize in their spending: social and emotional learning, student mental health, equity and engagement, and learning loss, or unfinished learning.
-At the district level, 20 percent of ARP funds must be spent to address learning loss; at the state level, 5 percent must be spent on learning loss, 1 percent is designated for after-school programs, and another 1 percent is for summer school.
+The bill underscores a few areas for schools to prioritize in their spending: social and emotional learning, student mental health, equity and engagement, and unfinished learning.
+At the district level, 20% of ARP funds must be spent to address unfinished learning; at the state level, 5% must be spent on unfinished learning, 1% is designated for after-school programs, and another 1% is for summer school.

 To stay updated on development regarding ARP and other federal funding, keep tabs on the Department of Education’s website.

-A wide variety of programs fall under the “learning loss” umbrella, but evidence-based approaches are crucial.
+A wide variety of programs fall under the “unfinished learning” umbrella, but evidence-based approaches are crucial.
 Summer school, after-school tutoring, and other forms of intervention and support all qualify, but the how of those programs matters as much as the what, said Phillip Lovell.